ananya0402/Data-Wrangling/README.md

 the data first and then find and fix the data problems.
 You are required to:

-● Detect and fix errors in dirty_data.csv
+● Detect and fix errors in dirty_data.csv file.

-● Detect and remove outlier rows in outlier_data.csv (outliers are to be found w.r.t. delivery_charges attribute only) ● Impute the missing values in missing_data.csv file.
+● Detect and remove outlier rows in outlier_data.csv file.

+● Impute the missing values in missing_data.csv file.